-Amnesty dog licenses will be sold from Wednesday, July 1st through Sunday, July 12th at the following locations:
+Amnesty dog licenses will be sold from Friday, August 26 through Friday, September 9 at the following locations:

 A Montgomery County dog license can be traced 24 hours a day, 365 days a year.
 A license distinguishes a lost dog from a stray dog.
 A Montgomery County Dog License provides legal proof of ownership, and licensed dogs are eligible for the Vacation Registration Program.
 For more information, contact the Montgomery County Animal Resource Center at: 937-898-4457.

 A summer heat advisory has been issued for Montgomery County and citizens have been advised to limit physical activity, drink plenty of fluids (water), and the very young and aged should remain indoors.
 In addition, the Montgomery County Animal Resource Center would like to add that pet owners should be mindful during this advisory and the rest of summer.

 - Limit physical activities to the cooler times of the day (mornings and evenings).
 Walk your pets or visit the dog parks during these cooler periods.

 - Watch the humidity as it can affect your pet as well.
 Pets pant in order to cool their bodies and if the humidity is too high they have difficulty cooling themselves resulting in elevated body temperatures.

 - If at all possible, bring your pet indoors.
 If not, make certain that your pet has shelter/shade to protect it from the heat and that there is plenty of fresh potable water available for your pet.